-Mindfulness-Based Stress Reduction, or MBSR as it is commonly known, is a type of mindfulness training that can benefit people who suffer from stress, anxiety and other forms of psychological distress.
-It was originally conceptualized by founder and mindfulness thought leader Jon Kabat-Zinn
+Mindfulness-Based Stress Reduction, or MBSR as it is commonly known, is a type of mindfulness training that has far-reaching benefits on mind and body.

 About the MBSR Course

 People who suffer stress from work, school, family, financial worries, medical problems, grief, or general anxiety can all benefit from the training.

 The MBSR online course is led by Dr Saki Santorelli and senior instructor Florence Meleo-Meyer, both from the Stress Reduction Clinic Team at University of Massachusetts.

 Dr Santorelli is the current director of the Stress Reduction Clinic, as well as the executive director of the Center for Mindfulness, Health Care, and Society at UMass.

 Florence Meleo-Meyer is also a member of the executive leadership team for the same Center.